 Now that the Mueller Report has essentially strangled the Trump-Russia collusion hoax – shot it in the chest, tied it to cement shoes and thrown it in the river – you might think that progressives are finally ready to put the hysteria over Russia’s election interference to rest.
 Unfortunately, you would be mistaken.

-Since the collusion delusion was exposed, the left has decided to stage an obstruction production; a rousing performance of political theater created to convince the American public that President Trump impeded Mueller’s investigation by saying mean things and making decisions the constitution gives him the authority to make.
+of political theater created to convince the American public that President Trump impeded Mueller’s investigation by saying mean things and making decisions the constitution gives him the authority to make.

 But what of the future of Russian intervention in U.S. domestic affairs?
 The American public can expect to see more caterwauling over Moscow’s malfeasance, but there are some doubts when it comes to the efficacy of Russia’s operations.